Emergency Dentist in Summerlin, Las Vegas

 What is emergency dentistry?

-Emergency dentistry provides immediate care for patients who are suffering from a dental injury or are experiencing severe oral pain.
-The primary mission of an emergency dental treatment is to get patients back to a state of pain-free, optimal oral health as soon as possible.
-By offering openings in their schedules for same-day, after-hours, or weekend appointments, dentists can provide the emergency treatment you need so you can get back to smiling with comfort and ease.
+Emergency dentistry provides immediate care for patients suffering from a dental injury or experiencing severe oral pain.
+As part of our comprehensive whole-health dental services, the primary mission of emergency dental treatment is to get patients back to a state of pain-free, optimal oral health as soon as possible.
+By offering openings in our schedules for same-day, after-hours, or weekend appointments, we provide the emergency treatment you need so you can get back to smiling with comfort and ease.

 Did you know…